mattrussi/gitlab-com-runbooks/dashboards/README.md

 1. In the 1password Team Vault, lookup the API key stored in `dashboards.gitlab.net Grafana Playground API Key`
 1. Edit the `dashboards/.env.sh` file and add the following content: `export GRAFANA_API_TOKEN=<1PASSWORD API KEY VALUE>`
 1. In your shell, in the `dashboards` directory, run `source .env.sh` to load it.

+## Modify a dashboard

+In order to modify a dashboard you will need to write code using [Grafonnet library](https://grafana.github.io/grafonnet-lib/) built on top of [Jsonnet](https://jsonnet.org/) syntax.
+In most cases you will also need to specify a PromQL query to source the data from Prometheus.
+You can experiment with PromQL using our [Thanos instance](https://grafana.github.io/grafonnet-lib/) or [Grafana playground for Prometheus](https://grafana.github.io/grafonnet-lib/).

 ## Create a new snapshot of the modified dashboard